wz790/Fedora-Noble-Setup/README.md

 ### NVIDIA (The Tricky One)

-> ⚠️ **WARNING**: NVIDIA on Linux is... complicated.
-This works most of the time, but if you have issues, welcome to the club.
+> ⚠️ **WARNING**: NVIDIA on Linux is complicated for now this works most of the time, but if you have issues, welcome to the club.

 #### 📋 Before you start:

 - Turn off **Secure Boot** in your BIOS (or learn to sign kernel modules your choice ;). )
 - Make sure everything is **updated and rebooted**
-- Have a backup plan (seriously)
+- Have a backup plan (seriously it's not my responsibility.)

 ```bash
 # Install kernel headers and dev tools